Focus on Blubrry Podcasting: Podcast Directory

 Blubrry Stats screenshot showing a set of headphones with the number 196726 below, with the text "total show listens" below that, and the text "443 episodes" at the very bottomThis is the first in an ongoing series that focuses on features provided by Blubrry Podcasting.

 Whether you’re just starting out in podcasting or a longtime producer, it can be common to feel like you’re just speaking into the void.
 Is anyone out there?
 Are they really listening?
 The answers to these questions may seem difficult to find, but they’re not as complicated as you might think.
+Many of these questions can be solved with Blubrry Podcast Statistics.

 Is There Anybody Listening?